 Objectives: Under the ambit of the Government of India scheme of 'Strengthening of Revenue administration and Updating of Land Records' (SRA & ULR), a new subscheme 'Strengthening of Revenue Administration' is proposed in the Ninth Plan.
-The objective of the scheme is to decentralise the activities of the Department like copies certified plans other land providing of the and records. partition/demarcation/re-survey/re-fixation of boundaries/conversion, etc. in public Under the scheme, it is proposed to establish branch offices at 3 places, namely Bicholim, Ponda and Quepem.
-The idea is to have branch offices co-terminus with the sub-divisions under the charge of Dv.
+The objective of the scheme is to decentralise the activities of the Department like certified providing copies of the plans and other land partition/demarcation/re-survey/re-fixation of boundaries/conversion, etc. in public Under the scheme, it is proposed to establish branch offices at 3 places, namely Bicholim, Ponda and Quepem.
+The idea is to have branch offices co-terminus with the sub-divisions under the charge of Dy.
 Collector/Sub Divisional Officer.
 It is proposed to establish these offices under the charge of one Inspector of Surveys and Land Records with supporting staff.
 The scheme, if approved, require an amount of Rs.
 78.00 lakh for establishment of three offices.